How did we get here? (A recap before Tuesday’s big MRI)

 This is what my radiation oncologist is calling a text-book case of necrosis.
 The plan is to monitor it to see what happens.
 In three months I’ll get another MRI and depending on the results I may need another procedure on my brain.
 There is something called last interstitial thermal therapy (LITT) which combines the use of an MRI machine and brain surgery.
 It would implant a laser catheter into my brain to heat up and destroy the dead brain tissue.
 Depending on my December MRI, I may need this procedure.
 On the other hand, it’s possible my next MRI doesn’t show anything significant happening and it’s still something that’s just monitored routinely.

 Until then I’m on a mix of drugs to help abate the brain swelling and prevent the necrosis from developing further.
 I still hadn’t officially tapered off of the prednisone (for the immunotherapy induced hepatitis) but in the the hospital they transitioned me to dexamthasone, another strong steroid.
 Right now I’m on a 4mg in the morning.
 I’m jittery most of the day and can feel my heart pounding.
-I can’t drink caffeine or I feel like I’m going to burst.
+I’ve been able to upgrade to half-caf coffee in the mornings which is very nice.

 I also have to take a drug called trental twice a day to control the necrosis.
 I’ve discovered trental gives me increased heart rate and makes it difficult for me to maintain deep sleep.
 After some back-and-forth about timing I can take it at 7am and 3pm, and that seems to help a bit.